tuncbkose/bittorrent/Readme.md

 **Potential improvements**
 - .torrent with multiple files
+  - This didn't seem very important to the networking aspect of the assignment, so I didn't do it.
 - Downloading from peers with partial files
+  - I wasn't sure what would be the best way to do this, especially asynchronously.
+With the current structure I have, I guess I can prompt running `Connection`s to prompt the client to check for whether someone is trying to connect.
+  - After figuring out how to connect, the rest should not be too difficult because the manager abstracts away the handling of the file from specific connections.
+- Sophisticated queuing and piece downloading
+  - I thought implementing the protocol itself would be sufficient for now.
 - Make tracker keep track of statistics
+  - In the absence of the above, this didn't seem necessary
 - Download blocks of pieces instead of entire pieces
-- Sophisticated queuing and piece downloading
+  - This just made handling the file much simpler.
+I don't think it would be too complicated to add.

 ## Description of what is happening
 * [`bencoding.py`](./bencoding.py) contains encoding/decoding functions, a function to create torrent files, and a helper to work with url-encoding